hashicorp/terraform-provider-azurerm/website/docs/r/linux_virtual_machine_scale_set.html.markdown

 * `do_not_run_extensions_on_overprovisioned_machines` - (Optional) Should Virtual Machine Extensions be run on Overprovisioned Virtual Machines in the Scale Set?
 Defaults to `false`.

-* `encryption_at_host` - (Optional) Should Azure encrypt the data stored on the VM host at rest and flows encrypted to the Storage service.
+* `encryption_at_host_enabled` - (Optional) Should Azure encrypt the data stored on the VM host at rest and flows encrypted to the Storage service.

 * `eviction_policy` - (Optional) The Policy which should be used Virtual Machines are Evicted from the Scale Set.
 Changing this forces a new resource to be created.